 Trimalchio (or The Great Gatsby)

 In June 1922, F. Scott Fitzgerald sent a brief letter to his editor: “When I send on this last bunch of stories I may start my novel…Its locale will be the middle west and New York of 1885 I think.
 It will concern less superlative beauties than I run to usually + will be centered on a smaller period of time.
 It will have a catholic element.
 I am not quite sure whether I’m ready to start it quite yet or not.
 I’ll write next week + tell you more definite plans.”
-Though perhaps not recognizable as such at this early stage of development, this is the first mention by Fitzgerald of his plan for the novel that would become his magnum opus [or take this phrase out altogether] “The Great Gatsby.”
+Though perhaps not recognizable as such at this early stage of development, this is the first mention by Fitzgerald of his plan for the novel that would become his magnum opus, “The Great Gatsby.”

 In the canon of American Literature, “The Great Gatsby” often holds the honor of being considered the front contender for the title of the “Great American Novel.”
 Interestingly enough, however, this praise took decades to earn, and was something Fitzgerald himself sought tirelessly and unsuccessfully throughout the last two decades of his life.
 Among the rare book holdings of Brandeis’ Special Collections is a numbered facsimile of the first galley proofs of this book — known at the moment of its printing as “Trimalchio.”
 Though the originals sold at auction in 1971, in reality they are priceless because they comprise the only extant pre-publication version of the novel.